This is the journey the brothers take to the cabin. The journey is not included in the novel because that is written

 “That’s different.
 I can treat women as human beings, can’t I?”

 “All waitresses give out their numbers.
 Rose’s, I had to work for.
 Man, did I get sick of beans.”

 Bear grunted comfortably.
-“I was sure you had a good marriage.
-When you told me your wife had gone AWOL, it was like I’d caught a live grenade.”
+“You always said you'd have a strong marriage.
+When you said your wife had gone AWOL, it was like catching a live grenade.”

 “What took you so long to come home?”

 “I figured you were going to need long term support.
 I ended my association with Uncle Sam.”

 “You left the Army?
 For me?
 After you made sergeant?”

 Bear steered the vehicle off the shoulder.
 “I was a double digit midget anyway, I was finishing my second tour of duty.”